Skip to content

 Get Educated About Corruption

-One of the best ways to reduce corruption is to get more educated and knowlegable so that you can use your voice to stand against corruption.
+One of the best ways to reduce corruption is to get more educated and knowledgeable so that you can use your voice to stand against corruption.
 In honor of this day, get access to many different resources that can help non-profits, government agencies, religious organizations, charitable workers and those in civil society be more aware of the best practices.

 Check out resources from places like Open Government Partnership, the United Nations Office on Drug and Crime, the U4 Anti-Corruption Resource Center, and the US Agency for International Development.